AljoschaMeyer/minmux/README.md

 | RequestItems | The `base` of unconsumed credit, encoded as a [VarU64](https://github.com/AljoschaMeyer/varu64), followed by the `amount` of requested items, encoded as a [VarU64](https://github.com/AljoschaMeyer/varu64). |
 | RequestCredit | The `base` of available credit, encoded as a [VarU64](https://github.com/AljoschaMeyer/varu64), followed by the `amount` of requested credit, encoded as a [VarU64](https://github.com/AljoschaMeyer/varu64). |

-Note that the header of a `Write` packet is followed by bytes whose format is not governed by the minmux specification.
-Determining when the packet ends and how much credit it consumes must be done according to some higher-level specification.
+Note that the `amount` of a `Write` packet is followed by bytes whose format is not governed by the minmux specification.
+Determining when the packet ends must be done according to some higher-level specification.

+## Instantiating Minmux

+In order to specify an instance of minmux, the following information must be given:

+- Which stream ids are in use?
+- For each stream:
+  - What is the type of regular items?
+  - How are they encoded?
+  - What is the type of the dedicated last item?
+  - How is it encoded?